dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 | `platform.session` | object | The current session information |

 More information about `platform.api` is available on the [[API-Access-via-Scripts]] page.

-### Listener Priority

-While you are able to prioritize listeners when registering with the dispatcher, scripts do not have priorities.
-In fact, event scripts run **before** any listeners are called.

-#### Scripts and Propagation

-Event scripts can halt propagation to future listeners as well.
-Setting the `event.stop_propagation` property to **true** will halt propagation of the event immediately upon return from the script.

 ## Event Types
 There are three categories of events: